 Dim light is also said to lower the brain’s ability to concentrate, process data and retain information.
 Spending too much time under dim lighting can even alter your brain structure!
 Lighting that is too bright will also reflect off the pages, disrupting your ability to focus, and even potentially harming your eyes.

-This might be a given, but good lighting will prevent the above-mentioned issues.
+This might be a given, but good lighting with our GU10 bulbs will prevent the above-mentioned issues.
 For one, choosing the right lighting will reduce eye strains.
 Secondly, it will provide a calm learning environment that will make your learning or reading sessions more efficient and rewarding.

 Since it has been made clear that lighting plays a pivotal role in our total reading experience as well as eye health, how then do you go about finding the right lighting solution?
-From smart LED lights to simple table lamps, here are a few guiding questions that will help you make an informed purchase.
+From smart LED lights such as GU10 bulbs to simple table lamps, here are a few guiding questions that will help you make an informed purchase.

 This depends on the colour temperature.
 In general, a bulb that is brighter, with a cooler white or natural daylight range is the best option.